testmana2/test/README-MacOSX.txt

 sudo python3 setup.py install

 Note: You may receive some errors during the above steps.
-However, they just relate to the tests included in the packages.
-Nevertheless, the installation will be fine.
+They just relate to the tests included in the packages.
+If this occurs, please delete the faulty test file and retry.
+As of pylint 0.25.0 this file was "test/input/func_unknown_encoding.py".

 17.2 Installation of cx_freeze
 ------------------------------